metabase/metabase/docs/administration-guide/ssh-tunnel-for-database-connections.md

 - [Disadvantages of indirect connections](#disadvantages-of-indirect-connections)
 - [Running SSH directly](#running-ssh-directly)

-### When to use SSH tunneling
+## When to use SSH tunneling

-In general, prefer a Virtual Private Network (VPN) to SSH tunneling, but there are two basic use cases for an SSH tunnel:
+In general, there are two basic use cases for an SSH tunnel:

 - When a direct connection is impossible.
 - When a direct connection is forbidden due to a security policy.

 Sometimes when a data warehouse is inside an enterprise environment, direct connections are blocked by security devices such as firewalls and intrusion prevention systems.
-To grant access to this environment, many enterprises offer a VPN, a bastion host, or both.
-VPNs are the more convenient and reliable option, though bastion hosts are used frequently, especially with cloud providers such as Amazon Web Services where VPC (Virtual Private Clouds) prohibit direct connections.
-Bastion hosts offer the option to first connect to a computer on the edge of the protected network, then from that bastion host computer establish a second connection to the data warehouse on the internal network, essentially patching these two connections together.
+Bastion hosts offer the option to first connect to a computer on the edge of the protected network, then, from that bastion host computer, establish a second connection to the data warehouse within the internal network, essentially patching these two connections together.
 Using the SSH tunneling feature, Metabase can automate this process.

-### How to use SSH tunneling
+## How to use SSH tunneling

 When connecting though a bastion host: